MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/production-floor-execution-styles.md

 ### Internet Explorer

-Radio buttons are not supported in Internet Explorer.
+Radio buttons aren't supported in Internet Explorer.
 In Internet Explorer, the radio buttons look like:

 ![Radio buttons in Internet Explorer](media/pfe-styles-browser.png)

 ## Buttons

-All buttons, in order to be styled similarly to the default Production Floor Execution buttons are required to:
+All buttons, to be styled similarly to the default Production Floor Execution buttons are required to:

 + Button should have these properties:

     - **Button Display**: **TextWithImageLeft**.
-    - **Normal Image** should not be empty.
+    - **Normal Image** shouldn't be empty.
 For example, **CoffeeScript**
-    - **Text** should not be empty.
+    - **Text** shouldn't be empty.
 For example, **Start Break**
     - **Width**: Auto
     - **Height**: Auto